Helvella lacunosa: Taxonomy

 Scottish naturalist John Lightfoot wrote of it in his 1777 work Flora Scotica, calling Helvella mitra, or curled helvella.

 The fungus was formally described by Swedish botanist Adam Afzelius in 1783.
 Its specific epithet is the Latin adjective lacunosa, meaning "with holes".
 The generic name was originally a type of Italian herb but became associated with morels.
 H. sulcata; once separated, because of certain differences in the lobe structure is now dropped, or just a synonym.
 It was not possible to draw a clear distinction between the two.

 Description

 Helvella lacunosa not uncommonly appears to be made out of wax.
-It has an irregularly folded or wrinkled cap which may be shades of slatey grey to black in colour, and measure anywhere from 1 to 10 cm, though usually between 2 and 5 cm.
+It has an irregularly folded or wrinkled cap which may be shades of slatey grey to black, and measure anywhere from 1 to 10 cm, though usually between 2 and 5 cm.
 The margin can be fused with the wrinkled, ringless stem, which is chambered within, measuring 3–15 cm high and 1–3 cm wide.
 The stem may be white when young and darker with age, though may be any shade of grey.
-The spore print is white, the oval spores average (12) 15–21 x (9) 11–14 μm.
-Occasionally white capped forms are found.
+The spore print is white, and the oval spores average (12) 15–21 × (9) 11–14 μm.

+Occasionally, white-capped forms are found.
 They may be distinguished from the creamy-white coloured Helvella crispa by the latter's furry cap undersurface and inrolled margins when young.
 Another similar species is H. maculata, which has a brownish cap.